Deliverance (collection): Production details

 The runway show for Deliverance was staged on 10 October 2003 at the Salle Wagram auditorium in Paris, which had hosted boxing and dance events in the 19th century.
 The venue had red velvet curtains, crystal chandeliers, wood panelling, and Greek-style frescoes on the walls; McQueen added a disco ball for the show.
 The invitation was a cardboard medication packet.
 Gainsbury & Whiting oversaw production while Katy England managed styling.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned to handle set design.
+Joseph Bennett returned to handle set design.
 The Guido Palau styled hair, while Val Garland was responsible for make-up.
-Philip Treacy, McQueen's usual miliner, provided hats.
+Philip Treacy, McQueen's usual milliner, provided hats.

 The show was conceived as a faux dance marathon in three phases, choreographed by ballet dancer Michael Clark with assistance from Les Child.
 McQueen told Paris Mode that he had always wanted to incorporate dance into his productions, and had been inspired by watching a film of Clark's choreography that reminded him of the emotional content in his own shows.
 The incorporation of choreography was a departure from fashion show norms, and required the casting of professional dancers to be paired with the models, most of whom had minimal dance experience.

 Clark and Child cast twenty male dancers, most trained in contemporary dance with a few ballet dancers; they were paired in the show with twenty female models.
 Casting director Jess Hallett described McQueen as wanting a very specific look for the models, even selecting one woman himself off the street because she had what he thought was "a very 1930s face".
 McQueen also cast Karen Elson, with whom he had worked before, when developing the concept for the show.
 The training and rehearsal process for the show was two weeks long; Child recalled it as gruelling, especially for the models, most of whom lacked experience with dance.
 Elson sat out the rest of the season's shows in order to complete the training; Child recalled her as being "very keen" and described her performance as "brilliant".

 For the show, make-up was kept fairly minimal.
 Models were sprayed with water rather than powdered, and additional cream was added for later phases to make them appear to be shining with sweat.
 Eye make-up was a variety of bright pastel tones.
 Men were styled with Brilliantined hair, as was common in the 1930s.

 The soundtrack comprised a mix of big band and disco songs.
 Portions were borrowed from the soundtracks of The Cotton Club (1984) and The Color Purple (1985).
 The music was overlaid with occasional sirens and excerpts of the emcee's dialogue from They Shoot Horses, Don't They?, such as his exhortation to participants that "they must keep moving, they must keep dancing at all times".'